jeking3/bdde/README.md

 ### Usage

+Unless specified, the ubuntu-focal.x86_64 container is the one that will be used.
+See the Environment Variables section below to learn how to control which container is used.

 Add the `bin/linux` path to your environment (or do this in your .profile to make it permanent):

     user@ubuntu:~/bdde$ export PATH=$(pwd)/bin/linux:$PATH

-Pull or build the linux docker image for the architecture you want, for exmaple:
+Pull or build the linux docker image for the architecture you want, for example:

-    user@ubuntu:~/bdde$ make deb-x86_64
+    user@ubuntu:~/bdde$ bdde-pull

 If you do not have the boost source tree locally, obtain it:

+    user@ubuntu:~$ export BOOST_ROOT=~/boost
     user@ubuntu:~$ bdde-clone

 The entire boost source collection is downloaded into `BOOST_ROOT`, and